dabeng/interview/README.md

 # open source

 - Do you have some long-term maintenance repos on github or you interested in ?
-You can share realization idea, killer features, accumulated experience about how to promote repo and so on.
+Can you share core principles, killer features, accumulated experience about how to promote repo and so on.

 # HTML